limulus/penumbra/www/journal/001-nerd-sniped.md

 [webc]: https://www.11ty.dev/docs/languages/webc/

-I’ve managed to work through these now, but I’ve run into issues with Eleventy’s dev server not updating when it should and mysterious issues with the `webc:for` attribute in bundling mode.
+I’ve managed to work through these now, but I’ve run into issues with Eleventy’s dev server not updating when it should and mysterious issues with the `webc:keep` attribute in bundling mode.
 This has me wondering if my plan for using Eleventy’s dev server for development will work out.
 But that will have to be the next entry…